vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    Each record in this data set represents one second of the race for one particular team.
    At each second of the race, we can see the values of many of the sensors of the boat of each team.

    You see how Oracle Analytics is profiling the columns in the data set.
 It creates histograms and other charts of each of the columns to quickly give you insight into what value there is in them.
 For example, have a look at column `B_NAME`.
 This shows you that there are 8 countries that are competing (column `B_NAME`).
-And have a look at `LENGTH_RH_BOW_MM`, which shows you how far the boat comes out of the water, which has values appear to hover between 0 and 1.5m above the water.
+And have a look at `LENGTH_RH_BOW_MM`, Which shows you how far the boat lifts out of the water, the values appear to hover between 0 and 1.5m above the water.

-   These graphs are a great way to quickly get a first idea about your data.
+   These graphs are a great way to quickly get an understanding of your data.

 4. Configure the details of the dataset